SiceloKayisa/My-Data-Science-and-Machine-Learning-Projects/Book Recommendation with KNearestNeighbors/README.md

 The first three cells import libraries you may need and the data to use.
 The final cell is for testing.
 Write all your code in between those cells.

+### Project Achievements

+- **Data Acquisition and Preparation:** Successfully read and parsed raw data from CSV files (ratings.csv and books.csv), handled specific file attributes like encoding (ISO-8859-1) and column separators (;).

+- **Data Cleaning and Filtering:** Performed crucial data cleaning steps by filtering out infrequent users (those with fewer than 200 ratings) and unpopular books (those with fewer than 100 ratings).
+This is an essential step in building an effective recommendation system.

+- **Data Transformation:** Transformed the raw ratings data into a user-item matrix using pandas.pivot().
+This is a foundational step for collaborative filtering, where rows represent items (books), columns represent users, and values represent ratings.

+- ** Machine Learning Model Implementation:** Successfully implemented a collaborative filtering model using NearestNeighbors from scikit-learn.
+This demonstrates the ability to choose an appropriate machine learning algorithm for a specific task.

+- **Practical Application:** You created a functional recommendation engine (get_recommends) that can take a book title as input and return a list of recommended books based on cosine similarity, which is a powerful metric for finding similar items.

+- **Code Testing and Validation:** Implemented a dedicated test function (test_book_recommendation) to automatically verify the correctness of your recommendation system.
+This demonstrates a good practice in software development by ensuring the model's output is consistent and accurate.